 The Theatre Subdistrict requires a City Planning Commission special permit for demolition of legitimate theaters that are not designated landmarks.
 In addition, a floor area bonus is available by special permit for rehabilitation of legitimate theaters.
 A flexible program for the transfer of development rights preserves landmarked and legitimate theaters and new buildings above a certain size must reserve at least five percent of floor space for entertainment and theater-related uses.

 Special use and signage requirements in keeping with the character of the area are applicable in the Fifth Avenue, Penn Center and Theater Subdistricts.
 Large illuminated signs, for example, must be incorporated into the facades of new buildings to ensure the continued brilliance of the celebrated Great White Way in Times Square.
-In the Grand Central Subdistrict, special regulations govern transfers of development rights and seek to expand and improve its extensive subsurface pedestrian network.
+In the East Midtown Subdistrict, special regulations govern transfers of development rights and seek to improve the area’s public realm.
 Special use restrictions in the Fifth Avenue Subdistrict reinforce its character as a showcase tourist and shopping destination.
 Signage regulations enhance the retail uses and transit connections of the Penn Center Subdistrict.

 The Special Mixed Use District (MX) was established in 1997 to encourage investment in, and enhance the vitality of, existing neighborhoods with mixed residential and industrial uses in close proximity and create expanded opportunities for new mixed use communities.
 New residential and non-residential uses (commercial, community facility and light industrial) can be developed as-of-right and be located side-by-side or within the same building.
 Pairing an M1 district with an R3 through R10 district (e.g. M1-2/R6) ensures a balanced variety of uses.